usmanadi/kamar-kost/README.md

 # kamar-kost
-Final project grafika komputer about kamar kost, in this kost there is a bed,  wardrobe, robot, trash bin
+//Final project grafika komputer about kamar kost, in this kost there is a bed,  wardrobe, robot, trash bin